 - Nurse-Midwives – if you want to work like these double license holders in the labor and delivery unit, you can file with the list of completed requirements with the number of actual deliveries handled, actual suturing of perineal lacerations, and actual intravenous access insertions.

 - Nurse Phlebotomist – you see these nurses commonly in Red Cross units facilitating bloodletting where they work with the medical technologists.
 These nurses require specialized training for drawing blood and doing venipunctures.

 - Renal Nurses – If you want to become a dialysis nurse, this is considered as an advanced practice nursing in the Philippines where nurses undergo dialysis training, gain a certain length of experience and take the certification exam.

 - Occupational Nurse – to be able to work in this field of nursing, you have to undergo a 3-day training in Basic Occupational Safety & Health (BOSH).
 These nurses develop safety programs in the workplace.

 - Clinical Analyst – these nurses collaborate with healthcare providers in optimizing member benefits from their insurance providers.
-They analyze and coordinate hospitalization needs of their clients.
+They analyze and coordinate the hospitalization needs of their clients.